craigm26/bike-bus/README.md

 -create a route, make it a scheduled route and call that a BikeBus group.
 Invite other or new users to join.
--Map search then allow options to get directions, look for routes or BikeBus groups -Parents can check in a kid when the BikeBus starts -Org admins can claim a destination and make multiple routes and assign/invite leaders to them.
--"Bulletin Boards" allow users in a BikeBus or Organization to send messages -Account page allows users to see their details and change them
+-Map search then allow options to get directions, look for routes or BikeBus groups -"Bulletin Boards" allow users in a BikeBus or Organization to send messages -Account page allows users to see their details and change them